Creating Safe Workplaces and Protecting Our Resources

 •Prevent work related injuries and illnesses

 Our goal is to reduce pollution by encouraging sustainable practices of the resources we use and to maintain compliance with all regulations in providing quality products for our clients.
 By making sustainability part of every business decision, we are making a conscious effort to reduce our company's production waste and carbon footprint on the world.
-Our focus to preserve the world ensures that we can make a difference for our future generations.
+Our focus on conservation ensures that we can make a difference for our future generations.

 Reduce, Reuse, Recycle

 Polygroup® recognizes the importance of efficient and responsible production systems designed to promote sustainability practices in our company.
 We constantly monitor the way our business operates to better understand the effect our operations have on the world around us.
-At the moment, the four types of raw materials used in largest quantities in our manufacturing plants are PVC (Polyvinyl Chloride), PE (Polyethylene), steel and paper.
-Despite rigorous efforts, wastes and defective materials from production lines are unavoidable.
-Since 2001, Polygroup® has set up stringent reduce, reuse and recycling programs and integrated them into the manufacturing process.
+At the moment, the four types of raw materials used in largest quantities in our manufacturing plants are PVC (Polyvinyl Chloride), PE (Polyethylene), steel, and paper.
+Despite rigorous efforts, waste and defective materials from production lines are unavoidable.
+Since 2001, Polygroup® has set up stringent reduce, reuse, and recycling programs and integrated them into the manufacturing process.

 PVC (Polyvinyl Chloride)

-PVC is the largest amount of raw material purchased for use in the manufacturing facilities.
-Rigid PVC resin is used in Christmas tree production and soft PVC resin is used in pools and inflatable toys.
+PVC is the largest amount of raw material purchased for use in our manufacturing facilities.
+Rigid PVC resin is used in Christmas tree production, and soft PVC resin is used in pools and inflatable toys.
 Wasted PVC film and defective tree tips and pool components are shredded into a very fine grain and then melted down into PVC pellets for future use.
-Since the quality of recycled PVC is lower than virgin PVC, recycled PVC is unsuitable for use in producing Christmas tree tips, pools and inflatable toys.
+Since the quality of recycled PVC is lower than virgin PVC, recycled PVC is unsuitable for use in producing Christmas tree tips, pools, and inflatable toys.
 However, recycled PVC can be used in other components that are necessary for production.
 Examples include plastic tree stands for our Christmas trees and light sockets used in the light strings on prelit trees.
-Additional applications for recycled PVC for daily use include protective covers for raw materials and finished products and plastic baskets for transporting goods.
+Additional applications for recycled PVC include protective covers for raw materials and finished products and plastic baskets for transporting goods.